Quadratic Form based Multiple Contrast Tests for Comparison of Group Means: Simulations

 \section{Simulations}

-Since it is easy to interpret and at the same time allows to construct alternatives in a simple and uniform way, we focus here on the hypothesis of equal expectation vectors $\mathcal H_0:\vmu_{1}=...=\vmu_{a}$.\\ From \cite{sattler2024hypothesis}, it follows in the case of only two groups, that for the ATS and WTS using a hypothesis matrix with only one row would lead to the same values of the test statistic.
+The previous sections established the asymptotic validity of various QFMCTs.
+In this section, we assess their performance in finite samples through simulations.
+From \cite{sattler2023a}, it follows in the case of only two groups that for the ATS and WTS, using a hypothesis matrix with only one row would lead to the same values of the test statistic.
 Following this, the value of the classical MCT and the QFMCT coincides.
-Also, this does not influence the previous results, it makes it reasonable to focus here on $a>2$, which, for computational reasons, let us choose $a=3$.
-Moreover, we consider unbalanced group sizes $n_1=n_2=0.4 \cdot N$ and $n_3=0.2\cdot N$ with $N \in\{25, 50, 100 \}$ since especially the performance for small sample sizes is of great interest.
-We considered $5$-dimensional observation vectors generated independently according to the model $\vX_{ik} = \vmu_i + \vSigma^{1/2} \vZ_{ik}, i=1,\dots, a, k=1,\dots,n_i$ and error terms $\vZ_{ik} = (Z_{ik1},...,Z_{ik5})^\top$ based on independently generated $Z_{ikj}, i=1,\dots, a, k=1,\dots,n_i, j=1,\dots,5,$ with the following distributions: \begin{itemize}
+Also, this does not influence the previous results, it makes it reasonable to focus here on $a>2$, and we choose $a=4$.
+Moreover, we consider unbalanced group sizes $n_1=n_2= N/3$ and $n_3=n_4= N/6$ with $N \in\{30, 60, 120 \}$ as we are especially interested in the performance for small to moderate sample sizes.
+Throughout, we consider $4$-dimensional observation vectors generated independently according to the model $\vX_{ik} = \vmu_i + \vSigma^{1/2} \vZ_{ik}, i=1,\dots, a, k=1,\dots,n_i$ and error terms $\vZ_{ik} = (Z_{ik1},...,Z_{ik5})^\top$ based on independently generated $Z_{ikj}, i=1,\dots, a, k=1,\dots,n_i, j=1,\dots,4,$ with the following distributions: \begin{itemize}